 The Licensee is proposing to expand the Project to encompass additional Licensee-owned or controlled lands necessary for the construction and operation of Bad Creek II.
-These additions are discussed further in Exhibit E (Section E2.2.1, Proposed Project Facilities) and Exhibit G.
+These additions are discussed further in Exhibit E (Section E.6.2.1, Proposed Project Facilities) and Exhibit G. Under separate cover, the Licensee is notifying, by certified mail, property owners on or abutting the additional lands to be encompassed by the project and governmental agencies and subdivisions likely to be interested in or affected by the proposed boundary expansion.